sap218/jabberwocky/docs/README.md

 This is post 1 in a corpus
 This is post 2

-This is post 3 - as you can see there is a gap between post 2 and 3 This is post 4 - don't worry about extra whitespace as the code will drop "empty lines"
+This is post 3 - as you can see there is a gap between post 2 and 3, this is fine This is post 4 > users also don't need to worry about formatting, Jabberwocky will handle this'
 ```

 ##### Output
 `catch_output.txt` will include the posts that were annotated.
-Users can choose output type: `grep` format or w/ corresponding tags.
+Users can choose output types: perhaps only the posts annotated or w/ corresponding tags.

-Moreover, users can choose to export the posts that **weren't** annotated.
+Moreover, users can choose to export the posts that were **NOT** annotated.

 ##### Plotting
 Users can generate a wordcloud figure from the corpus.

+##### Highlighting
+Inspired by an old project - [cyannotator](https://github.com/sap218/cyannotator) - users can request an HTML output of posts with the annotations highlighted.

 ---